miker704/Strife/patches.md

     - Switch to Global ScrollBar Variant in Server Members List.
     - Switch to Global ScrollBar Variant in All Friends List.
     - Switch to Global ScrollBar Variant in Online Friends List.
+    - Switch to Global ScrollBar Variant in Pending Friend Request List.